Learning Domain Invariant Representations by Joint Wasserstein Distance Minimization: Experiments

 Finally, Table \ref{table:pacs} shows prediction performance on the more complex PACS dataset.
 We test our model on this data in a one-vs-rest setting, so that the model must learn to be invariant between one domain and the three remaining domains.

-Again, we find that our model produces the best minimum and average accuracy in each scenario, and we find that it also has the lowest Wasserstein distance.
+Again, we find that our model produces the best minimum and average accuracy in each scenario.
 We found that a trade-off may exist between Art and other domains.
-Although our method performs worse than competitors on this domain, we observe that it leads not only to a higher average accuracy, but also to domain accuracies more concentrated around the mean.
-We omit here the joint discriminator as we have observed that using it, all other things being equal, that it performs worse in terms of accuracy and Wasserstein distance than any other listed method.
+Although our method performs worse than competitors on this domain, we observe that it leads to domain accuracies more concentrated around the mean, and therefore a higher minimum accuracy.
+Additionally, we note that the average accuracy has also increased.

-Lastly, we would like to stress that the problem of domain invariance has received considerably less attention in the context of deep neural networks than the tasks of domain adaptation and domain generalization.
+Lastly, we would like to reiterate that the problem of domain invariance has received considerably less attention in the context of deep neural networks than the tasks of domain adaptation and domain generalization.
 Our quantitative results as well as the multiple baseline results aim to provide useful reference values for future work on domain invariance.